-From Salento, simply hop on a shared jeep called a Willy.
+From Salento, hop on a shared jeep called a Willy.
 It costs only 8k COP (under $3 USD) for a round-trip ride, and you pick up your return Willy where you were dropped off.

-The Jeeps are available in Plaza Bolívar, the town square, from around 6 am until 4 or five in the afternoon, depending on the time of year.
+The Jeeps are available in Plaza Bolívar, the town square, from around 6 a.m. until four or five in the afternoon, depending on the time of year.

 They leave when they fill up.
-You can’t miss them, and you will see a number of Willys lined up on one side of the small green area in the center of the square.
+You can’t miss them, and you will see several Willys lined up on one side of the small green area in the center of the square.

 How to get to Salento

 Salento is accessible by bus via Armenia or Perreira, two small cities in the Coffee Triangle.
 In fact, Armenia, Perreira, and Manizales are the three spokes of the triangle.

-The ride is an hour or less from either city, and the bus is located at the central bus station.
+The ride is an hour or less from either city, and the bus is at the central bus station.
 The Plantation House Hostel in Salento offers great information on bus times and scheduling and even offers rides (at cost) for those who miss the last bus.

 I arrived from Armenia.
-There is a shuttle bus at the airport that takes you to the bus terminal.
-Then find the bus with a Salento sign in front.
+A shuttle bus at the airport takes you to the bus terminal.
+Then, find the bus with a Salento sign in front.
 I left Salento and went to Perreira, which was very easy.

 Both buses took under an hour and cost only a few US dollars (8-11k COP).
 Buses can take a long time in Colombia as road conditions in some areas are poor.
-However, these short rides were quite good, and there were no delays.
+However, these short rides were quite good, with no delays.